Brendan Donovan Player Props: Cardinals vs. Rockies

 Rockies Pitching Rankings

-- The pitching staff for the Rockies has a collective 7.4 K/9, the fourth-worst in MLB.
+- The Rockies pitching staff is 27th in MLB with a collective 7.4 strikeouts per nine innings.

-- The Rockies have a 5.31 team ERA that ranks 24th across all league pitching staffs.
+- The Rockies have the 25th-ranked team ERA among all league pitching staffs (5.28).

-- The Rockies rank 16th in baseball in home runs surrendered (12 total, 1.1 per game).
+- Rockies pitchers combine to allow 15 total home runs at a clip of 1.3 per game (to rank 19th in baseball).

-- Freeland (2-0) takes the mound for the Rockies to make his third start of the season.
+- The Rockies will look to Urena (0-2) in his third start this season.

-- His last time out came on Thursday against the Washington Nationals, when the left-hander threw 6 2/3 scoreless innings while allowing four hits.
+- His last time out came on Saturday against the Washington Nationals, when the righty threw 2 2/3 innings, surrendering four earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.